faraday-academy/fast-api-lms/README.md

 This is a learning management system where teachers can manage student and students can see their courses.

+- Teachers can perform CRUD operations on students.
+- Teachers can create courses with sections and content blocks in each section.
+- Teachers can assign courses to students.
+- Students can interact view their courses in a list.
+- Students can see the sections and content blocks for individual courses that they are taking.
+- Students are able to see their progress for each course.

 ## Running the App Locally

 1. Make sure Python, Poetry, and Postgres are installed.
 Postgres must be running. *If you need help with this, please follow the instructions in the video linked at the top of this README.*